 - Jack-o’-lanterns.
 Instead of the traditional toothless grin, carve your pumpkins using a Frankenstein pattern.
-This stencil can be printed off and used to create all your pumpkins.
-Place them on the walkway up to the door or put them in front of windows to welcome guests to the party.
+(Here’s a great stencil book featuring Frankie and all his freaky friends.)
+Place your carved jacks on the walkway up to the door or put them in front of windows to welcome guests to the party.

-While we’re not entirely sure if Frankenstein’s monster actually ate, your party guests mostly likely do!
+While we’re not entirely sure if Frankenstein’s monster actually ate “people food” (rather than simply, well…kids), your party guests mostly likely do!
 Here are a few monster-themed snacks for the party.

 - Science Experiment Punch.
 Be dramatic and add some dry ice to your punch bowl, so your beverage station looks like a bubbly, messy concoction.
 Here are some tips and directions on how to (safely!) use dry ice at your party.

 - Frankenstein’s Bride.
-Even monsters can fall in love, even if their partners have to be specially created just for them.
+Even monsters can fall in love.
+Just drape something long and white over your sensuous form and tie up at the waist.
+Use green Halloween makeup and a black makeup crayon for the scars.
 Bonus points if you don’t need a wig to get your hair to look like that.